nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/staticgroup.md

 * `object.associated_static_groups` - returns a `QuerySet` of `StaticGroupAssociation` records representing the assignment of this object to static groups

 !!! tip
-    By default, all models inheriting from Nautobot's `BaseModel` class are assumed to be a viable object type for Static Groups to contain.
+    By default, all models inheriting from Nautobot's `OrganizationalModel` or `PrimaryModel` classes are assumed to be a viable object type for Static Groups to contain.
 Individual models that do not wish to be assignable to Static Groups can declare the flag `is_static_group_associable_model = False` on their model definition.